 Butalbital is a barbiturate.
 It relaxes muscle contractions involved in a tension headache.

 Acetaminophen and butalbital may also be used for purposes not listed in this medication guide.

 What are the possible side effects of acetaminophen and butalbital?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-Less serious side effects include:
+Common side effects include: